magneticio/vamp.io/content/blog/going-native.md

 linuxPackageMappings += packageTemplateMapping(s"/usr/share/${name.value}/data")() withUser(name.value) withGroup(name.value)
 ```

-And that's it for Vamp Core & Vamp Pulse.
+And that's it for Vamp.

 ## Lets GO all the way